ufazal/blabUFAZAL/wp-content/plugins/wp-smushit/readme.txt

 == Changelog ==

+= 2.4.5 =

+* Fixed:
+    * Error "No file content sent" with WP 4.6

+= 2.4.4 =

+* Fixed:
+    * PNG to JPEG conversion not working for Multisite
+    * Stats Calculation, Use custom query to retrieve data
+    * Fixed warning and notices
+    * Added check for invalid membership ( Pro Users )
+    * thumbnails not being converted for PNG to JPEG conversion
+* Removed option to convert Transparent PNGs to JPEGs ( Pro Users )

 = 2.4.3 =

-    * Fixed:
-        * Image resizing not working on image upload
+* Fixed: Image resizing not working on image upload

 = 2.4.2 =

-    * Fixed:
-        * PHP 5.2 compatibility
+* Fixed: PHP 5.2 compatibility

 = 2.4.1 =

 * Fixed: Conflict with Customizer

 = 2.4 =